SMC242/uni-notes/cs/Multithreading.md

 tags:
   - Multithreading
   - Parallelism
+  - DistributedSystems
 ---
 # Overview
 - Each core in a CPU has multiple threads.
-These threads are executed in parallel
+These threads are executed in [[Parallellism|parallel]]
 - Operating systems map OS threads to physical threads
 - Threads share memory

-# Lifecycle
-1. Fork: branch off a new thread
-2. Execute...
-3. Join: wait for a thread to finish

 # Critical regions
 - Areas where shared resources must be consistent